-The Company reported a substantial deficit of P67.7 million and P83.7 million as at December 31, 2020 and 2019, respectively.
+The Company reported a substantial deficit of P59.4 million and P67.7 million as at December 31, 2021 and 2020, respectively.
 This condition, along with the matters discussed in Note 1.1, indicates the existence of an uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
 In this regard, the Company's management has intensified its commitment to improve profitability and financial stability of the Company through continuation of its construction activities with its related parties while its transition to a real estate development company is still underway.
 In addition, the same related parties have expressed their commitment to provide continuing financial support to the Company until such time that the Company is able to improve its financial condition.
 Accordingly, the financial statements have been prepared assuming that the Company will continue as a going concern.
 The financial statements do not include any adjustments to reflect possible future effects on the recoverability and classification of assets or the amount and classification of liabilities that might result from the outcome of this uncertainty.

-1.3 Impact of COVID-19 Pandemic on the Company's Business
+1.3 Continuing Impact of COVID-19 Pandemic on the Company's Business

-The COVID-19 pandemic started to become widespread in the Philippines in early March 2020.
+The COVID-19 pandemic started to become widespread in the Philippines in early March 2020 and its impact has been continuing until the date of the approval of these financial statements.
 The measures taken by the government to contain the virus have affected economic conditions and the Company's business operations.